animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### My trauma

 They didn't ask about what happened to me.
-Delusional-adherence to threats from "God" aren't the same as catatonia (which, 5 years later, still have not ceased, though I interpret them as a different intelligence than "God" and the "threats" have evolved into helpful or slightly sabotaging suggestions, what others with frontal lobes might just observe in themselves, less acutely, as "social energies, social sense, social skill, emotional intelligence, or emotion," and frontal lobes should, as a general rule of thumb, be handled delicately when just growing in, by the way, as they tend to in a person's early 20s, when by totally-random-amazing-coincidence, schizophrenic episodes are most likely to occur in a person whose relationships with those energies of their intelligence might not be as integrated as with other impressive energies of their intelligence, and that integration can be initially exactly as intense as it's supposed to be minus the external orders that make it quite paranoid and scary — did I just explain schizophrenia in one sentence?).
+Delusional-adherence to threats from "God" aren't the same as catatonia.
 They didn't question the medical record, that what I went through was catatonia.
 They didn't ask me about any of what happened either.
 Not that I could explain it to them if they had, necessarily.
 The previous trauma was recent and took the last 5 years for me to process into a form that I could write, let alone speak, let alone boil down into a spoonful with a dish of tea.

 The first psychiatrist wanted to wean me off before the discharge.
 Since I was worried about the benzos, he was willing to withdraw them as fast as safely possible, and assured me it'd be before discharge.